-The Hybrid E/M-W/O phenotype: Recently, it has been suggested that the most aggressive cancers phenotypes are characterized by the hybrid E/M state and hybrid metabolism, enabling a high degree of plasticity and thereby enabling metastatic spread and drug resistance [30].
+The Hybrid E/M-W/O phenotype: Recently, it has been suggested that the most metastatic cancer phenotype is characterized by the hybrid E/M state and hybrid metabolism W/O state[30].
 Therefore, it is now useful to focus our discussion onto how the crosstalk between EMT and metabolism regulatory networks specifically affects the E/M-W/O state and the possibility that it could be the only possible coupled state for certain parameter spaces.
 From our analysis of activating individual crosstalks, we deduce that two competing metabolic driven crosstalk and one competing EMT driven crosstalks would be minimally necessary to fully stabilize the E/M-W/O state and suppress all other coupled states.